Leo-webdev7/challenge7-Quick-Readme/README.md

-# challenge7-readme-generator
+# challenge7-Quick-Readme

 Description

-The README Generator is a command-line tool designed to simplify the process of creating a professional README file for your projects.
+The Quick-Readme is a command-line tool designed to simplify the process of creating a professional README file for your projects.
 Built using Node.js, this application prompts you through a series of questions to gather essential information about your project and automatically generates a well-structured README.md file based on your inputs.

 This tool is ideal for developers who want to quickly produce comprehensive documentation for their repositories without manually crafting each section of the README.
 The generated README includes key sections such as Project Title, Description, Installation Instructions, Usage Information, Contribution Guidelines, Test Instructions, License Information, and Contact Information.